The

 Joyous Cosmology,

-Buddhist scholar Alan Watts relates a similar experience, albeit in a
+Buddhist scholar Alan Watts describes a similar experience, albeit in a

 very different context.
 While strolling a wooded path he notices that,